Axtol/AIDEcode/README.md

 虽然是有一点异想天开……

 # En-us
-# Atep is a python ide suitable for beginners
+# AIDE is a python ide suitable for beginners
 Where the code written casually at ordinary times is stored I decided to open the source code here.
-If I just want to get the file, I can go to another place
+If you just want to get the file, can go to another place
-# Please, don't copy o (t ヘ to)
+# Please, don't copy o(TヘTo)
 If I plagiarize, I will defend my rights!
-# Beep: as a programmer, how can I give you programs you can't afford?
+# Beep: as a programmer, how can I give you programs you can't run?
 Its design concept is to surpass Python idle.
 Therefore, I will improve it better.
 Although it is a little whimsical…